Configuring IIS to support Estonian Digital ID-card for authentication

 2. If certificate is issued by intermediate CA, it must be in Intermediate Certification Authorities container.
 In this case root CA certificate for intermediate CA must be in Trusted Root Certification Authorities container.

-3. To support EID cards issued for organizations by SK ID Solutions, we must add to the list also EID-SK 2016 (https://www.sk.ee/upload/files/EID-SK_2016.der.crt) certificates!
+3. To support EID cards issued for organizations by SK ID Solutions, EID-SK 2016 (https://www.sk.ee/upload/files/EID-SK_2016.der.crt) certificates must also be added to the list!

 4. https://docs.microsoft.com/en-us/windows/win32/secauthn/protocols-in-tls-ssl--schannel-ssp-?redirectedfrom=MSDN